 • ‘Diet’- Products labelled as ‘diet’ will often contain artificial sweeteners in place of sugar which can cause overconsumption as the brain will respond to sweetness with signals to eat more.
 And by providing a sweet taste without any calories it can cause us to think that we can consume more which can add up to excess calories.

-• ‘Organic’ – Foods labelled as ‘organic’ typically mean that the ingredients have been grown or produced without use of artificial fertiliser, chemicals or pesticides.
+• ‘Organic’ – Foods labelled as ‘organic’ typically mean that the ingredients have been grown or produced without the use of artificial fertiliser, chemicals or pesticides.
 Many people associate the term organic with health however many organic products on the market can also be packed with fat and sugar meaning more calories!
 Companies may also add words such as natural or quality which may also be misleading.

 While nutritional claims can generally guide you as to which product is better than the next, it’s important to check the claim by looking at the ‘per 100g’ column in the NIP and comparing against other products within the same category.

 The percentage daily intake (%DI) is included in the NIP in some products and gives an indication of how much one serve will contribute to the daily intake of protein/fat/carbohydrate etc. for an ‘average adult’.
 The %DI requires the consumer to undertake difficult calculations to use the information effectively.
-Despite this it can be used as a rough guide if you are measuring your nutrient and energy requirements.
+Despite this, it can be used as a rough guide if you are measuring your nutrient and energy requirements.

-In today’s health-conscious society, there is increasing demand for ‘healthier’, ‘organic’ and ‘natural’ products.
+In today’s health-conscious society, there is an increasing demand for ‘healthier’, ‘organic’ and ‘natural’ products.
 To meet these demands many food companies utilise misleading health claims to upsell their products.
 Knowing how to read food labels and outsmart marketing strategies is the key to making smarter supermarket choices.